 - Like the Medieval Crime Museum and Historical Vault, the strangely amusing museums in Rothenburg ob der Tauber shall take you to the other side of your medieval fantasies.
 See the artifacts and things used by the authorities of the old to uphold justice and punish the criminals.

 Be sure to click on the link I provided you earlier to learn more about Rothenburg ob der Tauber!
 You will find all the things you can do in the town, like visiting the towers, beautiful buildings, and more!

 Destination #4: Black Forest

 Most of the fairytales (Grimm brothers) that we know today originated in the Black Forest, located in southwesternmost Germany.
 It is a complete package destination known for making cuckoo clocks.
-By visiting the Black Forest, you’ll see endless enchanting natural sceneries, discover few cute fairytale towns, and have tons of fun activities.
+By visiting the Black Forest, you’ll see endless enchanting natural sceneries, discover a few cute fairytale towns, and have tons of fun activities.